Unity-Technologies/NavMeshComponents/README.md

 Alternatively, you can copy the contents of `Assets/NavMeshComponents` to an existing project.

 Additional examples are available in the `Assets/Examples` folder.
+The examples are provided "as is".
+They are neither generic nor robust, but serve as inspiration.

 _Note: During the beta cycle features and API are subject to change.
 Back up existing projects before using.
 **Make sure to backup an existing project before opening it with this build**_.